mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 ### Open up Wireshark

-I tried a
+I tried several different command-line tools to diagnose my device's network status, but the most useful one ended up being Wireshark.

-The most useful tool I used was Wireshark.
-I'm normally reluctant to pull in Wireshark because it feels so heavyweight.
-It's dumping so much information, and I always hate having to re-learn the filter query language to get to something sensible.
+I'm normally reluctant to pull in Wireshark.
+It's a fantastic tool, but I always get lost trying to find the information relevant to my problem.
+I expect that if I open Wireshark, I'm going to have to re-learn its filter query language, and I'm never excited to do that.

-For debugging VLANs, Wireshark ended up being incredibly helpful.
+In this case, I didn't have to do anything clever with Wireshark at all.
+As soon as I pulled it up and saw traffic trying to exit my device and nothing coming back, I realized what was wrong.

 {{<img src="wireshark.webp" max-width="800px" caption="Wireshark's output made me realize when my switch was dropping all traffic from my test device">}}

 ### Rebooting

+One of the major headaches of debugging VLAN issues is that I was never sure when my test computer "reacted" to the new VLAN settings.

 I wish this wasn't the most reliable technique I found for resetting network state, but it was.
 It's a pain because it takes 30-90 seconds depending on what kind of system the host is running, so it's a slow test cycle.
 But it did, more than any other method, ensure that the system reset its network state in response to changes I made in VLAN configuration.